How to Change Your Name on Your Drivers License in Maine

 You must begin the process of changing your name on driving license documents within 30 days of making the legal name change.
 Failure to apply for a driving license name change within the 30-day time limit is punishable under state law and may result in citations, driving penalties and possible fines if law enforcement stops you for any reason.
 Additionally, failure to notify the BMV may result in driving record discrepancies and delays in receiving driver and vehicle registration renewal notices.

-Note: You must notify the SSA of your name change as soon as you change your legal name.
+Remember, you must notify the SSA of your name change as soon as you change your legal name.
 If you do not change your name with the SSA, the administration cannot track your earnings or Social Security work credits.

 How to Change Your Name With the Social Security Administration